Python Manual Logger

 Parameters

-: Optional provider specification (“openai”, “anthropic”, or None for custom)request
+- provider: Optional provider specification (“openai”, “anthropic”, or None for custom)

-: Either a dictionary or string response to logoptions
+- response: Either a dictionary or string response to log

 HeliconeResultRecorder